NovatecConsulting/blog-junit5-test-lifecycle/README.md

 As you can see, the static `BeforeAllCallback` and `AfterAllCallback` as well as the `TestInstancePostProcessor` extension points are no longer executed.
 Since the extension is only used on a single test method, it makes sense that the static callbacks are skipped.
-Less so for the instance post processor.
+It makes less sense for the instance post processor.
 As of JUnit `5.0.0-M2` none of this is hinted at in the JavaDoc.
 I'm sure this will be remedied until the final release.